Liu Man (Princess Changle): Biography

 There are no historical records about Liu Man's birth and death.
 She was an imperial princess of the House of Liu, being the daughter of the 14th, and last, emperor of the Han Dynasty, Liu Xian.
 Liu Man's mother was Cao Jie, daughter of Cao Cao, the imperial counsellor and King of Wei.

-In 220, Cao Cao died and his son Cao Pi succeeded him.
-A year later, Cao Pi initiated a coup d'état against Emperor Xian.
+In March 220, Cao Cao died and his son Cao Pi succeeded him.
+In late 220, Cao Pi initiated a coup d'état against Emperor Xian.
 Empress Cao Jie was Cao Pi's half-sister.
 She tried on her own to defend the imperial seal and the legitimate government of Han, but after many attempts she was forced to surrender when soldiers under Cao Pi's command invaded the Imperial palace, leading to the eventual end of the Han dynasty.
 After the incident, Cao Pi established the state of Cao Wei and became emperor.
-He demoted Emperor Xian as the Duke of Shanyang and Empress Cao Jie as a Duchess of Shanyang, and canonized Liu Man with the title of Princess Changle.
+He demoted Emperor Xian to the Duke of Shanyang and Empress Cao Jie to the Duchess of Shanyang, and canonized Liu Man with the title of Princess of Changle Commandary on 20 January 224.